Why adding uncertainty into regional GVA is a good thing (maybe)

 Note, the grid is mirrored along the diagonal.
 So orange squares are showing the same thing in reverse - earlier column years are clearly lower than some later ones.

-Looking on the interactive, Scotland shows the opposite pattern, which can be seen from its growth slope in the interactive clearly too - bottom left orange squares indicate clearly lower values in the later part of the data.
+Looking on the interactive, Scotland shows the opposite pattern, which can be seen from its growth slope clearly too - bottom left orange squares indicate clearly lower values in the later part of the data.

 Within this way of looking, the data signal of the COVID19 pandemic comes straight through for land transport (view on interactive page), as it does for accommodation (here) and food services (here).
 Other sectors where one might expect a pandemic impact (arts/entertainment and museums/culture) are short on data.
 Mid-pandemic drops show up as an orange ‘column year lower than most other years’ band.
-London stands out as the one place that hasn’t yet seen bounced back to its pre-pandemic state, remaining significantly lower than other ITL1s.
+London stands out as the one place that hasn’t yet bounced back to its pre-pandemic state for land transport, remaining significantly lower than other ITL1s.

 Current prices GVA: location quotients

 Location quotients (LQs) are an intuitive way to assess the relative strength of sectors in regions.
 An LQ is the ratio of a sector’s proportion of a region’s whole economy versus that sector’s proportion of the UK as a whole.
-If, say, fabricated metals is 20% of a sub-region’s GVA but only 10% nationally, it is twice as concentrated - the LQ is two3.
+If, say, fabricated metals is 20% of a region’s GVA but only 10% nationally, it is twice as concentrated in that region - the LQ is two3.

 Current price (CP) GVA data can be used for LQs because (unlike CV) it can be summed, as it is just the money value of each sector’s output recorded in that year.
 CP data can’t show real growth over time, but it can be used to examine economic structural change - how much a sector/place combination has relatively grown in concentration (which could be due to nominal growth in that sector, or other sectors increasing in value faster).